cg-tuwien/Auto-Vk-Toolkit/docs/cmake.md

 | `gvk_BuildTextureCubemap` | Build example: texture_cubemap. | `OFF` |
 | `gvk_BuildVertexBuffers` | Build example: vertex_buffers. | `OFF` |

-In CLion, you can open the Settings menu, find CMake and enter `-D gvk_BuildModelLoader=ON` in the "CMake options"-field for example, then reload the CMakeLists in your project and CLion should automagically add the example's build configuration which you can then run on the top right of the UI.
+In CLion, under the Settings menu, find CMake and enter `-D gvk_BuildModelLoader=ON` in the "CMake options"-field for example, then reload the CMakeLists in the project and CLion should automagically add the example's build configuration which can then be run on the top right of the UI.

 #### Windows CMake build settings
 There are three different build settings for the examples (i.e. `gvk_BuildExamples` is `ON`) on Windows allowing you to select examples as `Startup Item` in Visual Studio: